paulmarrington/lispz/doc/riot.md

 Scripting can be any language of choice that runs on the browser.
 JavaScript, Lispz, Es6 (with babel) and CoffeeScript are available out-of-the-box.

+Small tight API that provides all needed web component functionality for reactive views, events and routing.

 # Structure of a RIOT/Lispz Program

     <code-editor>